Hashnode/mern-cli/README.md

 npm install -g mern-cli
 ```

-Create a new app with default `mern-starter` and will install dependencies automatically
+Create a new project with default `mern-starter` and dependencies pre-installed:
 ```
 mern init my_app
 ```